The Queen of Sheba's Pearls

 The Queen of Sheba's Pearls is a 2004 Swedish-British drama film set in England post-WWII.

+Plot introduction

 Helena Bergström plays Nancy Ackerman who mysteriously arrives on the Pretty family's doorstep.
-Ackerman looks eerily similar to Jack Bradley's (James Hawkins) mother who inexplicably died in an WWII-related accident 8 years prior.
+Ackerman looks eerily similar to Jack Bradley's (James Hawkins) mother who inexplicably died in an WWII-related accident eight years prior.
 As the film progresses, it becomes clear that Ackerman is the identical twin separated from Jack's mother at birth.
 Meanwhile Jack's father, a former marine, has clouded feelings for Ackerman; he cannot decide if his feelings for her are growing on their own merits or are based on those towards his deceased wife.
 Ackerman also proves to be an unsettling force in Jack's life by offering advice that turns out to be eerily omniscient and fairy godmother-like.

+Production

-The movie was produced, directed and written by Colin Nutley who is married to the film's star, Helena Bergström.
+The movie was produced, directed and written by Colin Nutley who is married to the film's lead, Helena Bergström.